Updated March 9, 2021

 There are many types of arthritis with different causes, but osteoarthritis (also called degenerative arthritis) and septic arthritis (also called infectious arthritis) are especially common in pigs.

 Pigs with mobility issues should be evaluated by a veterinarian to determine the underlying cause and to rule out any infection.
-They will be able to recommend a treatment plan based on the specific cause, which should include some sort of pain management.
-Your veterinarian may recommend a non-steroidal anti-inflammatory drug (NSAID), such as Carprofen, buffered Aspirin, Meloxicam, or Banamine and may suggest a Chondroprotective agent such as Adequan to help repair joint cartilage and soothe inflammation.
-If septic arthritis is suspected, antimicrobial treatment will be necessary as well.
-Because pigs are prone to gastric ulcers, individuals who are on an NSAID should also be on an ulcer-prevention treatment such as sucralfate, famotidine, or omeprazole.
+Your veterinarian will be able to recommend a treatment plan based on the specific cause, which should include some sort of pain management.
+They may recommend a non-steroidal anti-inflammatory drug (NSAID), such as carprofen, buffered aspirin, meloxicam, or Banamine, and may suggest a chondroprotective agent such as Adequan to help repair joint cartilage and soothe inflammation.
+Because pigs are prone to gastric ulcers, individuals who are on prolonged NSAID treatment should also be on a gastroprotectant.
 For more information on managing arthritis in older pigs, check out our resource here.

 Sources: